parisepigenetics/great_3d/README.md

 * you can read doc with command line: see in "How to use it" with help function.
 * go to 3DtranscriptionMap/doc/pythonDoc/DoxygenDoc/html/index.html
-* you have the rules for the project in 3DtranscriptionMap/doc/projectInfo
+* you have the rules for the project in 3DtranscriptionMap/doc/projectInfo.pdf
+* you have the report of the project in 3DtranscriptionMap/doc/Bellaiche_3dmap.pdf
 * you can find color maps here: https://matplotlib.org/examples/color/colormaps_reference.html